sourcecrypto/sourcecrypto.github.io/README.md

 Using a consistent tagging schema will be nearly impossible in the long run.
 We are just doing the best that we can.
 Once this project is living in a web app it will become a more streamlined collaborative process: so that tags can be suggested and also flagged as unhelpful.

 See "[tag-definitions.md](https://github.com/infominer33/Crypto-library/blob/master/toml/tag-definitions.md)" for more information.
 Feel free to join in on the fun :)

-### Our current plan for completing population of toml files is broken down as follows:

-\* note: if you're volunteering to help I will be happy even if you follow your own system for completing the work.
-This is the best system that I could to come up with.

-1. First get the history of every channel into individual files here in this repository.
-   - simply copy\paste
-2. Clean up each of those files and begin creating the toml format like above, except only with the link field filled out, leaving the rest blank, but ready to be filled out (for the whole server).
-   - a script could probably assist in this matter, but that's not my specialty
-4. then filling out the description and tags and title for each, manually.
-5. While the database is being prepared, developers are working on the web-application and a discord bot but there isn't much for them to work on without a sufficiently populated database.

-The work was ordered in those steps both to get the easiest most time consuming tasks out of the way first, and to give librarians more time to come up with a proceedure and organizaed thought around how they should be tagged.
-If you want to help by automating any part of that process would, it would be appreciated.

 ### Brought to you by: [The Crypto Library—Super Source](https://github.com/infominer33/Crypto-library)